 Winograd didn’t have to change everyone’s mind.
 Most people don’t care about animal shelters.
 He went to the tribe of those who did care about animal treatment first.
 And then pleaded his case to the ones who might care next.

 The world is divided into tribes.
 Tribes are defined as an assembled group with common interests and goals (insiders).

 Rockers who prefer Van Hagar over Van Halen is a tribe.
 Skiers who enjoy riding $60,000 gold plated skis is a tribe.
 Apple has a tribe.
-So does Samsung, and Nike, and REI.
+So is Samsung, Nike, and REI.

 When we are talking about changing the world, we are not actually talking about changing the entire world—we are talking about changing a segment of the world.